peartreez/ESP32-Price-Tracker/README.md

 ## 🙏 **Acknowledgments**

+- **The DIY Life** - Inspired this project and provided the original concept
 - **Espressif Systems** for ESP-IDF
 - **CoinGecko** for the free cryptocurrency API
 - **Adafruit** for the original SSD1306 library concept